Understanding Steroids and Diabetes

 Your blood glucose level may rise 24–48 hours after your first steroid injection or first dose of tablets, although this may be temporary.
 Inhaled steroids and steroid skin creams are unlikely to increase your blood glucose levels.

-If your steroid treatment is intermittent, for example you only take it with an acute recurrence of your illness, your diabetes treatment may need to be intermittent too.
-In between steroid therapy, you may not need either diabetic tablets or insulin.
-But they may well need to be restarted if steroids are restarted.
+If your steroid treatment is intermittent, e.g. if you only take it with an acute recurrence of your illness, you may need to be on a different diabetes treatment regime while you are taking steroids.

-If you have been on large doses of steroids but these doses are reduced as you get better, then treatment for your diabetes will also need to be reduced or you will be at risk of hypoglycaemia.
+If you have been on large doses of steroids but these doses are reduced as you get better, then treatment for your diabetes will also need to be reduced or you will be at risk of hypoglycaemia (low blood glucose).